Oceanic Iron Ore (CVE:FEO) Stock Price Up 34% – Should You Buy?

-Shares of Oceanic Iron Ore Corp.
-(CVE:FEO – Get Free Report) rose 34% during mid-day trading on Friday .
-The company traded as high as C$0.35 and last traded at C$0.34.
-Approximately 850,047 shares traded hands during mid-day trading, an increase of 686% from the average daily volume of 108,122 shares.
+Oceanic Iron Ore Corp.
+(CVE:FEO – Get Free Report)’s stock price traded up 34% during mid-day trading on Saturday .
+The stock traded as high as C$0.35 and last traded at C$0.34.
+850,047 shares traded hands during mid-day trading, an increase of 686% from the average session volume of 108,122 shares.
 The stock had previously closed at C$0.25.

 Oceanic Iron Ore Stock Up 34.0%